csirmaz-lit/Primus-Vittason/book.md

 “Still, as we argued elsewhere, it is unlikely that a body cannot be cloned accurately enough to expect Selectedness to apply to both the original and the clone; in other words, we expect that something as fundamental as Selectedness does not depend on minute variations on the quantum level.
 This suggestion is supported by the observation that in time, particles in a body undergo many-many changes, yet the body (both or own as others’) is perceived to survive and be largely equivalent to its previous versions.

 “Note that the argument presented here is simply the previous argument, in new guise, against the possibility of a soul latching onto a body based on the fact that bodies lack some physical *differentia specifica* that would allow a soul to select a body or Agent.
 (The boundary problem adds to the difficulty of finding such a link.)
-If we regard the soul as the vehicle which confers identity to a body, that is, if my soul Selects my body, we see how the two arguments are identical.””
+If we regard the soul as the vehicle which confers identity to a body, that is, if my soul Selects my body, we see how the two arguments are identical.”

 # ***